Newlands, Wellington: History

 The area that modern Newlands occupies was originally known as Papararangi which is te reo Māori for "cluster of hills".
 A 40 ha area was sold during the 1840–41 land ballots run by the New Zealand Company.
 There are two theories to the suburb's name.
-The first is that it was named after Thomas Newland, who arrived in New Zealand from London in 1875 aboard the ship Avalanche and ran a business making glue and oil in neighboring Johnsonville before becoming manager of the manure department of the Wellington Meat Export Company's works in 1892.
+The first is that it was named after Thomas Newland, who arrived in New Zealand from London in 1875 aboard the ship Avalanche and ran a business making glue and oil in neighbouring Johnsonville before becoming manager of the manure department of the Wellington Meat Export Company's works in 1892.
 Thomas Newland was close friends of Walter Futter who owned land in Newlands.
 The second theory is that it was simply the "New Land" near Johnsonville.

 The area was mostly used as a pig and dairy farm, providing Wellington most of their town milk supply from the 1920s to the 1950s.
 Dairy farms were run by Bill Miles of Newlands Dairy Limited who purchased James Purchase’s farm in Glanmire Rd and ran 100 cows, also Pearce and Tristram.
 After the Second World War Miles subdivided for housing; initially in Wakely Road, then in Miles Crescent, Lyndfield Lane, Black Rock Road and Glanmire Road.
 Ernest Hoskings grazed his dairy herd in Johnsonville, Newlands and Horokiwi.

 Newlands was the location of the 1923 "Newlands Baby Farmers", where Daniel Cooper was found guilty and executed for murder, performing illegal abortions and baby farming.

 Brandon's Rock, the highest point in Newlands, has a history of its own.
 Brandon's Rock was named after distinguished lawyer and politician Alfred de Bathe Brandon.
 Brandon also happened to be the father of the mayor of Wellington, who held the position from 1893 till 1894.
 Traces of gold were discovered on Brandon's Rock by prospectors in 1870, but tests showed that the gold was not pure enough and the search for the metal halted for many years.
 Although another group sought after gold on Brandon's Rock a decade later, this too proved unprofitable.
 It is thought by some that Gold could still be discovered in the area.
 Brandon's Rock was nicknamed Nun's Cap by sailors and those familiar with the harbour before the existence of harbour beacons.
 Sailors learned to use Brandon's Rock as a navigational point and also to avoid Barrett Reef by staying east of the imaginary line between it and Point Gordon.